George Paxinos

 He is a fellow of the Australian Academy of Science, the Australian Academy of Social Sciences in Australia, and the Australian Academy of Health and Medical Sciences.
 He was also awarded a Distinguished Fellow of the Royal Society of New South Wales in 2019.
 Paxinos is a corresponding member of the Academy of Athens, and the only Australian with this award.

-Personal life

-Although known for his impact within neuroscience, Paxinos has a history of campaigning for the environment.
-For more than 10 years (1989 - 2000), Paxinos was the leading proponent of light rail for the city of Sydney.
-His motivation had been to reduce atmospheric pollution from automobile use.
-He stood as candidate for the Australian Cyclists Party for the 2015 state elections in New South Wales.
-In 2021, he published A River Divided, a novel in the environmental genre, where neuroscience principles and environmental issues are at the centre, including the question of whether the brain is the right “size” for survival.
-It was published in 2021 and recently dubbed one of “five eco-fiction must-reads” by Carousel.